 With a first degree in Business and Administration from the Universidade Catolica Portuguesa and a MBA from the London Business School, Carlos Ribeiro has a broad work experience, having worked in commercial banking, investment banking, auditing, consultancy and the automotive industry, over a 15 year business career.
 Carlos is also a registered accountant in Portugal

 This business experience was achieved in Portugal prior to the MBA and subsequently in the UK and includes companies such as BPI, Ernst & Young, BZW, Bear Stearns and Ford Motor Company, where Carlos was able to develop not only his analytical skills, but also his cross-functional managerial skills, which he now uses in his lecturing.

 Having changed to an academic career in 2003, Carlos was initially teaching in finance, but since then his teaching has diversified to include accounting and quantitative methods.
-Since moving to academia, Carlos has worked regularly and continues to work with a number of institutions, including London Business School, Cass Business School, Middlesex University, London South Bank University, University of Leicester and the Association of Corporate Treasurers, while also delivering professional training and conducting consultancy assignments.
+Since moving to academia, Carlos has worked regularly and continues to work with a number of institutions, including London Business School, Bayes Business School, Middlesex University, London South Bank University, University of Leicester and the Association of Corporate Treasurers, while also delivering professional training and conducting consultancy assignments.

 By background I am an engineer, by training I am an Army Officer and gradually I am becoming an academic.

 I have a degree from the University of Surrey in Civil Engineering and on graduating joined the Royal Engineers.
 I served for 20 years all over Europe and North America, retiring as a Lieutenant Colonel having commanded a Bomb Disposal regiment.